IPsec Site-to-Site VPN Example with Pre-Shared Keys¶

 203.0.113.5in this example.

-Some text to state the purpose or identity of the tunnel.
-It is a good idea to put the name of Site B in this box, and some detail about the tunnel’s purpose to help with future administration.
-For this example
+Text describing the purpose or identity of the tunnel.
+The best practice is to put the name of Site B in this box, and brief detail about the purpose of the tunnel to help with future administration.

-ExampleCo London Officeis used for the Description to identify where the tunnel terminates.
+ExampleCo London Officeis used for the Description to identify where this example tunnel terminates.

-The next section controls IPsec phase 1, or Authentication.
-It is shown in Figure Site A Phase 1 Settings.
+The next section controls IPsec phase 1 proposals, also referred to as Authentication.
 The defaults are desirable for most of these settings, and simplifies the process.

 - Authentication Method